Title image © thevampiredio

 The Awesome Dice 5e Spell Dueling System

-For the sake of clarity, from now on when I say "ATTACKER" I am referring to the duelist spellcaster casting a spell, and when I say "DEFENDER" I am referring to the spellcasting combatant countering said spell.
+For the sake of clarity, from now on when I say "ATTACKER" I am referring to the dueling caster that is attacking with a spell as their action, and when I say "DEFENDER" I am referring to the spellcasting dueling opponent, a combatant countering said spell.
+Since players can be either one, I must avoid using "monster" or "NPC."

 Main Changes to the Standard Rules